Over in the Meadow

 "Over in the Meadow" is a popular counting rhyme written by Olive A. Wadsworth (pen name of Katherine Floyd Dana) in 1870.
 Many variations on the original wording exist.
 It has also been set to music, and has been used as the text of numerous picture books.

+Sample verse

+Musical and Children's Book Adaptations

+The poem was adapted and set to music by John Langstaff and recorded by Tony Saletan (Song Bag, 1974) and others.
+Several versions have been published as illustrated children's books, including by one by Langstaff (illustrated by Feodor Rojankovsky, musical score by Marshall Woodbridge, 1957 and many subsequent editions) and another by Ezra Jack Keats (1971).